HRKings/dnd5e-foundryvtt-itemcollection/README.md

 Item import/export is quite slow for inventories of many items.
 This is a side effect of having to await each add/delete from the inventory and my ineptitude at working out how to do it faster.

 There is a bug that setting an item to fixed weight is not immediately reflected in the total weight.
+Simply unequip/equip to update.

+Because there are many item create/deletes when importing/exporting the actors table gets updated much more often.
+This can make the system a little slow when the actors table gets very full.

 ### Feedback